IanDCarroll/BigO/README.md

 __O(logN)__ = Initially slow, but it evens out at scale.
 A function like this takes its slowness upfront and then approaches a set limit as time goes on.
 A binary search is a good example of this.

 __O(Nlog(N))__ = slower than linear, but not as slow as exponential.
 This will have performance problems at large scales.
-In the smaller scale it appears to behave very similarly to linear, but Big O is about ansering how things will perform as the scale apporaches infinity.
+In the smaller scale it appears to behave very similarly to linear, but Big O is about answering how things will perform as the scale apporaches infinity.
 Python's sort() function is of this kind.

 ###Confused still?
 Did I miss something?
 Am I just plain wrong?
 Then I'm probably not explaining this right. <a href="https://github.com/IanDCarroll/BigO/issues/new">Raise an issue.</a> :smile: